-Addressing the issue of road blocks done by the police through RTI
+Addressing the issue of road blocks done by the police through RTI29 Nov, 2012

 The appellant filed an application under the Right to Information (RTI) Act with the Delhi Police seeking to know how many roads have been blocked for the movement of traffic and general public by the police near DCP (North-East) Office and the name and designation of the officer who has given the order for blocking the above-said roads and etc. He also wanted to inspect all the files/ records related to the blocking of these roads.
 The Public Information Officer (PIO) stated that no road has been blocked for thoroughfare and some vehicles are diverted some times as per exigency.
 The RTI application was transferred to the PIO (Traffic) for furnishing the rest information.
 The PIO (Traffic) Eastern Range provided requisite information to the appellant.